MichiganDataScienceTeam/MDST-Onboarding/README.md

-﻿
-# MDST Tutorials - W21
+# MDST Tutorials - W22

 _Important Dates_

 - Live tutorials:
-	- Saturday 2/13, 2/20 - 1-3pm
+	- Sunday 1/22, 1/29 - 12-2pm
 - Office hours:
+	- Saturday 1/15 - 12-2pm
-	- Thursday 2/18 - 6-7pm
+        - Thursday 1/27 6-7pm
-	- Wednesday 2/24 2-3pm
+	- Monday 1/31 7-8pm
 - Checkpoints due:
-	- Wednesday 2/24 at 5pm
+	- Tuesday 2/1 at 11:59pm

-See our [calendar](https://www.mdst.club/agenda) for the zoom links!
+See our [calendar](https://www.mdst.club/agenda) for meeting dates and location!

-If you have questions and can't make it to office hours, send an email to Renee at <reneeli@umich.edu>.
+If you have questions and can't make it to office hours, send an email to Nishka at <nishkam@umich.edu>.

 ---
 **Tutorial 1**

-1. Complete the steps in checkpoint 1a to set up your file system, git repo, etc.
+1. Complete the steps in checkpoint 1 to set up your file system, git repo, etc.
 > Update your git regularly as you work on the checkpoints!
-2. Complete `checkpoint1b.py` according to the comments in the file.
-Then run the script (`python checkpoint1b.py`), and make sure it has outputted a new file `starbucks_clean.csv` in the data/ folder.
-> You will need this csv for the second checkpoint, but you don't need to include it in your git repo

 **Tutorial 2**

-3. Complete the exercises in `checkpoint2a.ipynb`
+3. Complete the exercises in `checkpoint2.ipynb`
-4. Complete the workflow in `checkpoint2b.ipynb`
-> For both notebooks, make sure the file you submit contains all the outputs and graphs (i.e. run all cells before you save)
+> Make sure the file you submit contains all the outputs and graphs (i.e. run all cells before you save)
 ---

 **Submitting**